- Environment & Conservation

 Drainage & Wastewater

-Seattle Public Utilities is no longer accepting applications for the Drainage and Wastewater Apprenticeship Program.
-The application period closed on November 1, 2011.
+Seattle Public Utilities is not currently accepting applications for the Drainage and Wastewater Apprenticeship Program.

 Drainage and Wastewater apprentices are expected to work outside in all types of weather, terrain and environment, and at all hours.
 Safety is of the highest priority.
 All apprentices will be trained to work safely around worksite and environmental hazards, wear personal protective equipment and clothing, and follow strict safety regulations.
 The positions are represented by the Public Service and Industrial Employees, Local 1239.
 View job description (pdf)